an incredible article and pictorial. Fans of 3-D and Creature will love

 it quickly disappeared.

-CREATURE did very well and was the only stereoscopic feature to have a 3-D sequel: REVENGE OF THE CREATURE began production on June 25, 1954 and premiered in Denver on March 23, 1955.
+CREATURE did very well and was the only stereoscopic feature to have a 3-D sequel: REVENGE OF THE CREATURE began production on June 25, 1954 and premiered at Detroit's Broadway-Capitol Theatre on March 30, 1955.

 In October 1971, HOUSE OF WAX was re-issued to great success in the single strip, side by side Stereovision system.
 The following year, Universal made plans to reissue both CREATURE and IT CAME FROM OUTER SPACE theatrically.
 The plans were dropped and the new prints did not appear in theaters until 1975.
 Unfortunately, they opted to utilize the anaglyphic red and blue encoding process instead of the far superior polarized system.
 With anaglyph, prints would typically have varying degrees of crosstalk (ghosting), and lacked the sharpness of the original dual strip prints.

 Why did Universal perform this visual downgrade on one of their iconic monster titles?
 Compatibility.
 Unlike dual and single strip 35mm polarized presentations, anaglyph could be shown on any screen and use any projector.
 All that was needed were the cheap anaglyph glasses.
 Looking at this decision from a positive standpoint, a good number of Gillman fans who had missed the original 1954 release were able to see the film in a form of 3-D. The only trade off was the poor quality presentation.